How do enterprise data centers help Nebraska?

 America’s networks and data centers enable all that we do online today.
 Enterprise data centers create tech jobs, boost the local economy, and support a better online community everywhere.

-In fact, a new Mangum Economics study demonstrates the economic benefits of data centers in Nebraska, both directly and in ripple effects that generate benefits statewide.
+The Nebraska Advantage program successfully attracted hyperscale data centers to the state, leading to new jobs, tax revenue and spending for Nebraska businesses.
+In fact, a 2022 Mangum Economics study demonstrates the economic benefits of data centers in Nebraska, both directly and in ripple effects that generate benefits statewide.

 “Data centers have generated business for Nebraska companies that are critical pieces of the data center supply chain that in turn generate economic activity and growth for other businesses in Nebraska.”Mangum Economics Study, 2022 (two-page summary)

 An enterprise data center is typically a $750 million dollar investment, larger than smaller co-location data centers.
-It drives:
+According to the 2022 Mangum Economics study, data centers in Nebraska drive:

-- $500 million through the local economy during construction
+- $270 million in economic output to the local economy during construction

-An enterprise data center could creates annual revenue for your state and local governments from:
+An enterprise data center creates annual revenue for your state and local governments from:

 - Income taxes paid by employees and contractors